nothingnone/Note/Archive/programming_problem.md

 ## principle
 According to above, we can easily get constraints of solve, but how can we define which $i$ of $g_{i}(X)$ is the actice edge?
-We can find that if it is not active, w don't need to constraint it, we can give it a weight 0.
+We can find that if it is not active, we don't need to constraint it, we can give it a weight 0.
-Now, the optimizw solve must meet following constraints.
+Now, the optimize solve must meet following constraints.
 We can solve them to get potential solution.
 $$\begin{cases}
 f'(X)-a_i \cdot h'(X)-b_i \cdot g'(X)=0